 Think about it: your customers speak dozens of languages, your teams are situated on continents, and your competitors already use AI to talk without borders.
 If you're still employing traditional translation services or English-centric AI technologies, you're leaving money on the table.

 Multilingual large language models (LLMs) are changing the game completely.
-They're not your typical translation software; they're sophisticated artificial intelligence systems that understand context, cultural allusions, and industry-specific jargon in more than one language simultaneously.
+They're not your typical translation software,; they're sophisticated artificial intelligence systems that understand context, cultural allusions, and industry-specific jargon in more than one language simultaneously.
 They can power Tokyo customer support chatbots, produce marketing copy in São Paulo, and scan legal briefs in Frankfurt to the same precision and understanding.

 But the problem lies here: with that many of them in the way, clogging up the market, how do you choose the best for your business?